Keimille/Learning-C/README.md

 Projects and Notes for Learning C

 ## Summary
-As I am learn the C language, I thought it would be helpful to organize my notes and discoveries so that others can have a resource to learn C. Pull request are welcome.
+As I am learning the C language, I thought it would be helpful to organize my notes and discoveries so that others can have a resource to learn C. Pull request are welcome.

 ## Categories (Alphabetical order):
 - **Arrays:** https://github.com/Keimille/Learning-C/tree/master/Arrays